 This corrective surgery takes care of our patients with cherry eye, a prolapse of the third eyelid gland.
 Although it’s generally considered to be a cosmetic issue, cherry eye can cause tear deficiency, infection, or pain if it becomes irritated.

-A full range of Grooming Services are available through Furr: Pet Spa and Wellness Clinic.
+A full range of Grooming Services are available through Furr: Pet Spa and Wellness Clinic AND at our clinic in Irvington.
 Everything from brush outs and nail trims, to blueberry facials and nail color.
 Check out our full list of services to get started!